CastleAf/IST_BioInformaticsCourse/Smith-Waterman Algorithm/README.md

 Gap Penalty Value: -8
 ```

-Here's a graphical representation of the results.
-Make sure you select the smith-waterman alignment type.
+Here's a graphical representation of the results
+(Make sure you select the smith-waterman alignment type):

 https://gtuckerkellogg.github.io/pairwise/demo/

 (This link's program is not mine)